KUCognitiveInformaticsLab/Huperflow-Website/README.md

 ## Acknowledgements

-We extend our thanks to the 480 participants who contributed their responses, as well as to the developers and maintainers of the ten benchmark optical flow datasets.
+We extend our thanks to the 480 participants instance who contributed their responses, as well as to the developers and maintainers of the ten benchmark optical flow datasets.
 Their contributions have been invaluable to the development of HuPerFlow.